JihunKimCode/poke_counter/README.md

 - **Search ID or Name**
     - English, Korean, Japanese, Chinese, French, German, Spanish, Italian, and Czech
 - **Search Dropdown**
-    - Fetch to csv file of PokeAPI
+    - Fetch to CSV file of PokeAPI
-    - Related move list on serach bar
+    - Related move list on the search bar
 - **Voice Search**
-    - Fetch to csv file of PokeAPI
+    - Fetch to CSV file of PokeAPI
     - Levenshtein Distance
+- **Search with a query in address**
+    - Search with query string and parameters
+        - Adding "?s=surf" after the URL will search for information about surf.
+    - This allowed the embedding of hyperlinks in each image
 - **Move Information**
     - Type with icons
     - Attack Category with icons